PatrickKFoley/comp3005-project/README.txt

 		port: 5432
 		password: password
-	running the database initalizer will create all tables and populate them with some sample data
+	running the database initalizer will create all tables and populate them with some sample data (as long as you have postgres installed you may have a database pre-built that will work with this project)

 running the server:
 	in a terminal, navigate to the proper directory and enter the command "npm install"